plausible/website/_posts/2020-11-24-how-to-track-outbound-link-clicks-using-your-website-analytics.md

 ![Image](/uploads/google-analytics-goals-list.png)

-### Find the outbound link clicks report in Google Analytics dashboard
+### Find the outbound link click report in Google Analytics dashboard

+In Google Analytics, you can now see the number of external link clicks, which links were clicked on and on what pages where those links clicked.
 You can find your goal report in three sections of Google Analytics:

 1. In "Realtime" under "Events"
 2. In "Behavior", choose "Events" and explore the different reports within it
 3. In "Conversions", choose "Goals" and explore the different reports within it

-In Google Analytics, you can now see the number of external link clicks, which links were clicked on and on what pages where those links clicked.

 If you find Google Analytics cumbersome and slow to work with, you can get automated outbound link click tracking in Plausible Analytics on [our fast loading dashboard](https://plausible.io/plausible.io).